DavideMessinaARS/test_website/content/step_3/D3_TD_variable_COVID.en.md

 date: "2023-08-23"
 weight: 13
 slug: "d3-td-cov"
 description: "Contains the time-dependent evolution of the categorical variable COVID.
 Occurrences are recorded with their level of severity.
-The date is the date of the first information about the infection, infromation about seeviry may accrue across time"
+The date is the date of the first information about the infection, information about severity may accrue across time"
 ---

 <script src="/rmarkdown-libs/core-js/shim.min.js"></script>